 The CDC makes the following recommendations for people with an egg allergy who get the flu vaccine:1

 The flu is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness.
 Serious complications from the flu are possible, like pneumonia.
 It can also cause death in severe cases.
 The flu causes thousands of hospitalizations and deaths every year, including previously healthy children and adults.
 While the 2020-21 flu season was historically mild, this is not expected during the upcoming winter season.

 It is possible to also get other illnesses such as COVID-19 or respiratory syncytial virus (RSV) at the same time as the flu and become very sick.
 Getting the flu vaccine can help reduce you or your child’s risk of severe illness from more than one respiratory infection.

-Talk to a board-certified allergist about the flu vaccine if you have ever had:
+Talk to a board-certified allergist about the flu vaccine if your child has ever had a:

-If you or your child has an egg allergy and you are still concerned about getting the flu shot, talk to an allergist.
+If you or your child has an egg allergy and you are still concerned about getting the flu shot, talk with an allergist.

 Medical Review October 2021 by David Stukus, MD.

 1. Centers for Disease Control and Prevention.
 (2020, September 22).
 Flu vaccine and people with egg allergies.
 Centers for Disease Control and Prevention.
 Retrieved October 14, 2021, from https://www.cdc.gov/flu/prevent/egg-allergies.htm#recommendations.